-All safeguarding concerns or issue must be directed to the Designated Child Protection Person.
-This is Rachael Bruce Support Team Manager, or to the CEO Peter Richards in her absence.
+All safeguarding concerns or issue must be directed to the Designated Safeguarding Lead / Young person Protection Person.
+This is Rachael Bruce Support Team Manager; 07413175867 or to the CEO Peter Richards in her absence on 07904954920.

-Role of the designated child protection person (DCPP)
+Role of the designated young person protection person (DCPP) / designated safeguarding lead (DSL)

-The Designated Child Protection Person (DCPP) is responsible for acting as a source of advice on child protection matters, for co-ordinating action within Moving On and for liaising with health and social care departments and other agencies about suspected or actual cases of child abuse.
-He/she may also be responsible for implementing child protection training within the organisation.
+The Designated Young person Protection Person (DCPP) is responsible for acting as a source of advice on young person protection matters, for co-ordinating action within Moving On and for liaising with health and social care departments and other agencies about suspected or actual cases of young person abuse.
+He/she may also be responsible for implementing young person protection training within the organisation.